e-nurtin/Judge-system-file-creator/README.md

 This tool helps you create files easily using the link for the particular lesson.
 It creates all the files for the lesson automatically when the link is provided, so you can focus on the problems and not worry about creating the files.
 ----------------------------
 ### I upload my solutions to the problems there as I learn new things and solve problems.
-They're located in my other repo named [Softuni](https://github.com/e-nurtin/SoftUni)
+They're located in my other repos [Python Fundamentals](https://github.com/e-nurtin/SoftUni) and [Python Advanced](https://github.com/e-nurtin/python_advanced)